rust-lang/rust-forge/profile-queries.md

 ## Trace of Queries

+Formally, a _trace_ of the queries consists of a _tree_, where sub-trees represent sub-traces.
+In particular, the nesting structure of the trace of queries describes how the queries depend on one another.

+Even more precisely, this tree represents a directed acyclic graph (DAG), where shared sub-graphs consist of tree nodes that occur multiple times in the tree, first as "cache misses" and later as "cache hits".

 **Cache hits and misses.**
-The HTML output represents a trace of how the queries of the compiler depend on one another.
-Formally, a _trace_ of the queries consists of a _tree_, with the following possible tree nodes:
+The trace is a tree with the following possible tree nodes:

+- Query, with cache **miss**: The query's result is **unknown**, and its provider runs to compute it.
+In this case, the dynamic extent of the query's trace consists of the traced behavior of its provider.

-- Query **hit**: The query's result is **known**, and is reused; its provider does not rerun.
+- Query, with cache **hit**: The query's result is **known**, and is reused; its provider does not rerun.
 These nodes are leaves in the trace, since they have no dynamic extent.
 These leaves also represent where the tree, represented as a DAG, would _share_ a sub-graph (namely, the sub-graph of the query that was reused from the cache).

-- Query **miss**: The query's result is **unknown**, and its provider runs to compute it.
-In this case, the dynamic extent of the query's trace consists of the traced behavior of its provider.

 **Tree node metrics.**
 To help determine how to style this tree, we define the following tree